wullm/monofonic/README.md

 - Hybrid parallelization with MPI+OpenMP/threads.

-- Requires FFTW v3, GSL (and HDF5 for output for some codes), as well as a CMake build system.
+- Requires FFTW v3, GSL (and HDF5 for output for some codes), as well as a CMake build system and a reasonably new C++14 compliant compiler.

 New modules/plugins can be easily added (see how to contribute in CONTRIBUTING.md file)